 How To Soften A Leather Jacket- Five Easy Ways!

-1. Wear The Leather Jacket Regularly
+1. Wear The Leather Jacket

 When it’s new, a leather jacket can be stiff and uncomfortable, but wearing it often will make your new piece soft and more comfortable.
 For example, put it on while walking around the house and perform some physical activity or motions to speed up the softening process.

-If your used leather jacket has been just sitting in your closet for months, especially in summers, it might also become too stiff to wear comfortably.
+If your used leather jacket has been just sitting in your closet for months, especially in summer, it might also become too stiff to wear comfortably.
 So in the summer and spring, wear your jacket every few weeks to ensure that it’s soft and elegant when the winter sets in.

 2. Spritz The Leather Jacket With Water